-Adding continuous exterior insulation to walls can provide an effective increase in thermal efficiency.
-However, this will typically have an adverse impact on the exterior aesthetic and character of an historic building, and should not be undertaken on primary elevations.
+While adding exterior insulation to walls can provide an effective increase in thermal efficiency, this will typically have an adverse impact on the exterior aesthetic and character of an historic building, and should not be undertaken on primary elevations.
 Installing insulation from the interior is the more appropriate option for older buildings.
-The wall assemblies below show possible interior insulation repairs and upgrades; the details shown must be evaluated to confirm that the addition and amount of interior insulation will not cause damage to the existing historic materials.
+The wall assemblies below show possible interior insulation upgrades; the details shown must be evaluated to confirm that the addition and amount of interior insulation will not cause damage to the existing historic materials.

-Insulating the interior side of mass masonry walls should be reviewed by a building envelope professional.
+Insulating the interior side of mass masonry walls, those that are 8" thick or larger, should be reviewed by a building envelope professional.
 Mass masonry walls are intended to "breathe", allowing them to absorb, store and evaporate moisture on both the interior and exterior.
 Insulation on the interior may hinder needed evaporation, causing the wall to stay wet for a longer period of time and potentially leading to damage by freeze/thaw cycling.
 A building envelope professional can evaluate whether an existing masonry wall is durable enough to allow for interior insulation.